 - Nodules: Firm circles of inflammation deep in the skin.

 - Abscesses: Firm areas of inflamed skin that have fluid in the center.
 It is common for an abscess lesion to drain fluid.
-The drainage can look like a lot of fluid, is often cloudy or mixed with blood, and can also have a strong odor.
-This common for HS abscesses.
+The drainage is often cloudy or mixed with blood, and can also have a strong odor.
+This is a common indicator for HS abscesses.

 - Tunnels: Tunnels are shaped like a submarine, oval or stretched-out.
 Like a submarine, the inflammation is deep in the skin and sometimes comes to the surface, opening into a sore and releasing fluid.
-Tunnels can sometimes stay constantly active or come to the surface now and again.
+Tunnels may stay constantly active or come to the surface now and again.

 When these symptoms have gone away from a spot, they can leave discoloration and scars.
 When HS symptoms reappear or worsen, it’s called a flare or flare-up.

 Examples of severe HS symptoms